Improv Tip #1 for...

 The "Yes" agrees with whatever is offered.
 It creates a positive and accepting atmosphere.

-You think of approaching that attractive stranger and say, "Yes, and I'll asked them on a date!"
+You think of approaching that attractive stranger and say, "Yes, and I'll ask them on a date."

 This may sound Pollyanna-ish.
 It's not.
 You have to practice this.
 Otherwise, your habitual negative thoughts will take over.
 You'll block your own ideas out of habit.

 The best way to practice this is in an improv class, where it's fun and there are no real consequences.
-Because, you can get used to putting yourself out there!
+Because, you can get used to putting yourself out there and pushing your comfort zone in a safe way.

 That's an explanation of how that applies to your "Inner Game."
 Meaning, your own thoughts and ideas.